tkiat/my-writings-public/blog/software-dev/web/decouple-articles-from-blog.md

-# How I Decoupled Articles from My Blog
+# How Do I Decouple Articles from My Blog

 ## Why?